3 Health and Well-Being Benefits of Having a Daily Orgasm—Yep, Daily

 “For the longest time—again, this Christian-Catholic guilt that likes to pop its head up once in a while—I used to feel real deep shame about masturbating, about self-pleasure,” says Luquin.
 “The older I’ve gotten, the more I’ve realized I’m actually a happier person when I make time for that.
 I’m better at my job [and] I have a better relationship with people.”

 This makes sense, because not only can masturbation help you, personally, feel good (and expose you to a great many benefits), but it can also lead to orgasms, which helps reduce stress and releases happy chemicals, like oxytocin and dopamine, say behavioral health scientist Kristen Mark, PhD, and relationship and well-being coach Shula Melamed, MPH.
 For this reason, we all definitely stand to benefit from incorporating pleasure into our daily self-care practices, especially if they end in an orgasm.
+There's also a wealth of info out there about how to orgasm.

 While there hasn’t been a ton of research conducted to analyze the benefits of a daily orgasm, specifically, Dr. Mark says we can draw conclusions based on the overlap between the research that exists about orgasm and satisfaction and the anecdotal upsides of daily orgasms.